btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 ## Do I have to use BTCPay Server wallet?

 By default BTCPay Server only requires an extended public key.
 To receive payments to your BTCPay store, you need to provide an extended public key (xpub) which you can generate in an external (existing) wallet.
-You do not have to use a built in wallet at all, you can manage funds in your [existing wallet](/WalletSetup/#use-an-existing-wallet).
+You do not have to use the built in wallet at all, you can manage funds in your [existing wallet](/WalletSetup/#use-an-existing-wallet).

 However, it's recommended to use the built in wallet for funds management.
 The built in wallet not only improves your privacy by default, but also solves user-experience issues like [gap-limit](#missing-payments-in-my-software-or-hardware-wallet).